jodson/play-framework-crud-script/README.md

 play-framework-crud-script
 ==========================

-This is a simple script to generate necessary files for a CRUD.
+This is a simple script to generate necessary files for a CRUD in Play Framework 2.2.x